 - Filling with water and backfilling hole

 Depending on your plumbing skills, you may want some plumbing assistance with the plant room installation.
 We would recommend that an electrician carries out the lighting and electrical work.

 For more detailed information on the installation process click here.

 In order to preserve a healthy pool, there are 4 areas which need to be maintained:

 1- Physical cleanliness of pool – this can be made easier by investing in an automatic pool cleaner.

 2- Maintenance of correct acidity/alkalinity (pH level) – A test kit is included in the maintenance kit we provide to help with this.

 3- Correct sanitization of the water – most customers purchase an automatic chlorine/bromine feeder which saves having to hand dose the chemicals.

-4- Sand filter maintenance – Every so often, depending on how frequently the pool is used, the sand filter will require a backwash which is a very simple process.
-This removes all the debris and oils from the sand and ensures the filter operates efficiently and effectively.
+4- Filter maintenance – Every so often, depending on how frequently the pool is used, the filter will require a backwash which is a very simple process.
+This removes all the debris and oils from the media and ensures the filter operates efficiently and effectively.